Skip to main content

 • “It maybe lacks in replayability.”

-Players find the grinding aspect of the game to be tedious and frustrating, with management tasks becoming overwhelming and detracting from the overall enjoyment.
-While the initial puzzles are engaging, the repetitive nature of the later stages and the complexity of automatic paths lead to a sense of chore rather than reward.
+Players find the grinding aspect of the game to be tedious and frustrating, with many describing the management of tasks as a nightmare that detracts from the overall enjoyment.
+While the initial puzzles are engaging, the repetitive and cumbersome nature of later challenges makes the experience feel more like a chore than a rewarding progression.

 • “The process is also tedious, and management becomes a nightmare that simply makes 100%ing this feel like a chore.”